A Statistical Learning Approach to Modal Regression: Model Selection and Numerical Validations

 \subsection{Experimental Setup}

-In our empirical studies, instead of considering a fixed and bounded hypothesis space $\mathcal{H}$, we consider the following regularization scheme in the reproducing kernel Hilbert space $\mathcal{H}_\mathcal{K}$ that is induced by a Mercer kernel $\mathcal{K}$:
+In our empirical studies, the hypothesis space $\mathcal{H}$ is chosen as a bounded subset of a reproducing kernel Hilbert space $\mathcal{H}_\mathcal{K}$ that is induced by a Mercer kernel $\mathcal{K}$.
+Specifically, we employ the following Tikhonov regularization to determine the radius of the working hypothesis space automatically: